cogfin/jfconfig/README.md

 ## Inheritance

-Inherited config will be overridden by the config that inherits it to enable the inherited file to provide both common configuration or default values
+A configuration file (YAML) can inherit from another configuration file.
+The resulting configuration will contain the config from both files with the inheriting file taking precedence where there is duplication

-A config can only inherit from a single other config, but there are no limits to the size of the inheritance tree
+A config can only inherit from a single other config, but that config can inherit from another and there is no fixed limit to the size of the inheritance tree

 Inherited config supports imports in the same way as the main config